Radicis/black-jack/README.md

 * Deck (useDeck) and player (usePlayer) management are abstracted to provide flexibility if you want to change the game logic
 * Functional programming with modern react hooks
-* Full text coverage (not including the example app)
+* Full test coverage (not including the example app)

 ## Available Scripts